Koopman Mode Decomposition of Thermodynamic Dissipation in Nonlinear Langevin Dynamics: Summary and discussion.

 A promising direction for future research is to apply our decomposition framework to real data from noisy oscillatory systems.
 However, doing so would present practical challenges.
-Such an application would require addressing two issues simultaneously: (i) performing the Koopman mode decomposition of the housekeeping entropy production rate and (ii) carrying out the geometric decomposition of the velocity field into housekeeping and excess parts.
-Regarding (i), methods have been actively developed to identify Koopman eigenvalues, eigenfunctions and modes from time series data using data-driven approaches~\cite{williams2015data, lusch2018deep, otto2019linearly, takeishi2017learning, tu2014on, arbabi2017ergodic, brunton2017chaos, ichinaga2024pydmd, baddoo2023physics}.
-These methods may provide a foundation for implementing the Koopman mode decomposition in practice.
+Such an application would require addressing two issues simultaneously: (i) performing the Koopman mode decomposition of the housekeeping entropy production rate and (ii) carrying out the geometric decomposition of the velocity field into housekeeping and excess parts. {In this setting, finite-sample effects may further complicate both tasks, especially in low-noise metastable systems where rare transitions and low-probability but highly dissipative regions may be undersampled.
+Nevertheless, when this issue is not severe, both (i) and (ii) may still be tractable with existing methods.} Regarding (i), methods have been actively developed to identify Koopman eigenvalues, eigenfunctions and modes from time series data using data-driven approaches~\cite{williams2015data, lusch2018deep, otto2019linearly, takeishi2017learning, tu2014on, arbabi2017ergodic, brunton2017chaos, ichinaga2024pydmd, baddoo2023physics}.
+These methods may provide a foundation for implementing the Koopman analysis in practice.
 Regarding (ii), recent advances have proposed methods for estimating the local mean velocity and its decomposition into housekeeping and excess parts from optimization problems based on thermodynamic uncertainty relations and optimal transport theory~\cite{li2019quantifying,otsubo2020estimating,otsubo2022estimating, dechant2022geometric, Dechant2022-gt, Ito2024-yt}.
 Thus, the housekeeping part of the velocity field may be obtained numerically from time series data via an optimization problem.
 Furthermore, incorporating the concept of inferring the lower bound on the entropy production rate under simplified assumptions regarding observables and interactions~\cite{lynn2022decomposing,lynn2022emergence, aguilera2025inferring} may also enable analysis of cases involving underlying complex dynamics.
 While realizing both (i) and (ii) remains challenging, progress in both areas suggests that our decomposition could potentially be extended to analyze experimental data in the future.